PeterWong327/study-guide-notes/algorithms.md

   2. Perform N times using 1st digit from right of each number:
     a.
 Create a 'bucket' array from index 0 to 9.
     b.
 Iterate through given array and place each number into corresponding 'bucket' where the bucket index = the 'current' digit of each number.
     c.
-Iterate through each bucket from 0 - 9, and place each number into the a array.
+Iterate through each bucket from 0 - 9, and place each number into the array.
     d.
 Repeat Steps b and c with the results array until all digits have been accounted for.
     e.
 Return results array.